2xic/tinyeth/README.md

 - [ ] (WIP) Implement encoding and decoding of RLP Currently added:
+    - Good encoder support
-    - Basic support added currently
+    - (WIP)) decoder support

-- [ ] (WIP) Signing of transactions
+- [x] Signing of transactions
   Currently added:
     - Support for creating a key pair added, signing, and verification
     - Support for creating a raw transactions
+    - Support for signing a raw transaction

 - [ ] Implementation of parts of the EVM